zoom/zoom-data-fence/docs/variables.md

 Variables can be used in profile files and roles files.
 Variables can come from files or from environment variables.

-# Variables From Roles Files
+# Dfence Variables From Roles Files
 Create a variables file like this.

 ```yaml